 WCAAA ensures accurate targeting and reporting by collecting participant demographics, attendance, and satisfaction data in compliance with Bureau on Aging requirements.
 This information is recorded in both the NCOA reporting system and aggregate reporting tools.
 The Wellness Coordinator oversees timely data entry, monitors program fidelity, and maintains updated records for both leaders and participants.
-Deliverables include at least one refresher and one leader training per fiscal year, ongoing monitoring of leader activity, and the maintenance of the Master Trainer certification.
+Deliverables include one refresher training if needed and one leader training per fiscal year, ongoing monitoring of leader activity, and the maintenance of the Master Trainer certification.
 These systems ensure program quality, accountability, and responsiveness to evolving community needs.